 According to a study by the Project Management Institute, 50% of projects experience scope creep, and only 57% finish within budget while only 51% of projects are finished on schedule.

-However, project creep is not limited to scope changes.
-It can result from a number of factors, including unclear client vision and inefficient team communication.
-Whatever may be the reason, there are ways to not only identify project creep but manage it in time to avoid project failure.
+Project scope creep can result from several factors, including unclear client vision or inefficient team communication.
+Whatever may be the reason, there are ways to identify and manage it in time to be prepared for the unexpected.

 PMBOK, Project Management Body of Knowledge, defines project creep as “adding functionalities and features without addressing their effects on time, resources, cost, or without customer approval.”

 When a team starts working on specific goals and deadlines, there is always a possibility of additional tasks being added or a situation wherein the resources allocated for project completion are not enough.
 There are so many reasons why project creep can occur, and usually, the problem arises without warning.